 Bulking up your meals with veggies is one easy way to cut calories while filling you up fast.
 Spinach, for example, can be used as a sandwich-topper or can add fiber and nutrients to pasta and stir-fries, says Blatner.
 Other ideas to eat more veggies: swap in mushrooms for half the ground meat in most recipes, make oatmeal more filling with diced apples, and use a whole-wheat pita in place of bread so you can stuff it with more veggies.

-The color of your plate may influence how much you eat, according to a 2012 Cornell University study.
-The researchers discovered that when a plate and the food on it had a low color-contrast (like pasta with Alfredo sauce on a white plate), people at a buffet served themselves 22% more than when there was a higher color-contrast (like pasta with red sauce on a white plate or pasta with Alfredo sauce on a red plate).
-The study conclusions suggest that if you want to eat less, select plates that have a color-contrast to the food you're eating for dinner.
+The color of your plate may influence how much you eat, according to a 2018 study in Nutrition Journal.
+The study conclusions suggest that if you want to eat less, select plates that have a color-contrast to the food you're eating for dinner, like pasta with red sauce on a white plate.
 Or if you want to eat more healthy foods, like a bigger salad, eat greens from a large green plate or bowl!

 Make carbs the topper instead of the base